Shepherd's Pie Meatballs & Mashed Potatoes is the classic comforting dish reinvented. Perfect for kids and kids at heart!

 Shepherds Pie Meatballs and Mashed Potatoes is especially fun for St. Patrick's Day! | iowagirleats.com

 Start with the mashed potatoes.
 I think a lot of people believe mashed potatoes are hard or time consuming to make since they’re often associated with big holidays like Thanksgiving or Christmas, but they’re actually super easy as they kind of just cook themselves.
-I make them about once a week for Ben and myself!
+I make them often as an easy side dish with dinner.

 First peel then chop 2lbs potatoes, which is about 2 large potatoes.